A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Exact Bayesian Structure Discovery in Bayesian Networks

-We will also make the standard assumptions on structural modularity, global and local parameter independence, and parameter modularity \citep{cooper1992bayesian}.
+where each $q_i$ and $\rho_i$ is some function from the subsets of $V-\{i\}$ to the nonnegative reals.
+We will also make the standard assumptions on global and local parameter independence, and parameter modularity \citep{cooper1992bayesian}.
 Further, in this paper, we consider only modular features, i.e, $f(G) = \prod_{i=1}^nf_i(G_i)$, where each $f_i(G_i)$ is an indicator function with values either 0 or 1.
 For example, an edge $u \rightarrow v$ can be represented by setting $f_v(G_v)=1$ if and only if $u \in G_v$, and setting $f_i(G_i)=1$ for all $i \neq v$.
 In addition, we assume the number of parents of each node is bounded by a constant $d$.
-With these assumptions, we can factorize Eq.(4) as
+With these assumptions, \citet{koivisto2004exact} showed that Eq.~(\ref{eq:jointpfd}) can be factorized as